 left: The Ghent Altarpiece detail God the Almighty, Jan and Hubert van Eyck, 1432.
 Oil paint, tempera, wood panels, 11 ft.
 6 inches x 15 ft.
 The work is a very large and complex 15th-century polyptych altarpiece in St Bavo’s Cathedral, Ghent, Belgium.
 Art history repeats itself in Ingres’ painting as Napoleon sits on an imposing, round-backed and gilded throne, one that is similar to the one that God sits upon in the van Eyck brother’s Flemish masterwork.
 Also notably similar is the meticulous level of layered detail, especially in the brocade fabrics, throughout all aspects of the work.

 No. 4: Direct painting and surface blending.
 In the last of the four classic techniques of realistic oil painting, the artist mixes both individual colors and values on his palette, where they are carefully applied and blended on the surface with gradual transitions from highlight to shadow.
 This technique favors smoothly modeled gradations with no visible brush marks, as each successive layer of paint is applied and carefully blended into the surrounding paint.
 Unlike the technique of Rubens, the underpainting serves no purpose other than as a guide for the painting on top and never interacts with the surface layer.
-Examples of this style of oil painting can be seen in the formalized portraits of the Neoclassicist artists such as Jacques-Louis David and Jean-Auguste-Dominique Ingres, both of whom were greatly inspired by classical images of Rome and its power, and superb draftsman, insisting on the importance line and brilliant masters of color.
+Examples of this style of oil painting can be seen in the formalized portraits of the Neoclassicist artists such as Jacques-Louis David and Jean-Auguste-Dominique Ingres, both of whom were greatly inspired by classical images of Rome and its power, and superb draftsman, insisting on the importance of line and brilliant mastery of color.
 The resulting paintings appear much calmer, the technique one of controlled smoothness and detail with no abrupt shifts or contrasts and with no underdrawing or underpainting visible through each paint layer.

-To sum up, the 15th master painters were concerned with using glues, temperas and some oil, and with manipulating the effects of light and shade to communicate a sense of “reality” to the viewer.
+To sum up, the 15th century master painters were concerned with using glues, temperas and some oil, and with manipulating the effects of light and shade to communicate a sense of “reality” to the viewer.
 The compressed space of sacred backgrounds were replaced with earthly settings evincing the illusion of depth mindful of symbolism and meaning.
 Brushstrokes of light and shade were used to draw attention to the realness of the human form by emphasizing bodily curves, bulk and muscles.

 In 16th century Renaissance Italy the ability to invent, or create, put the artist on a footing with God, the ultimate Creator, and was a means of raising the status of painting from craft to art.
 A dispute arose between those artists who chose to imitate Nature (“Colore”, ie Titian in the north) and those who chose the Antique (“Disegno”, ie Raphael in central Italy) as their model.
 For the nothern painters, not only was the new oil medium more durable, but it allowed painters to fully explore the stylistic possibilities of oils, in particular rich colors and naturalistic effects of light, for which the Venetian painters were enamored.
 For the central Italian artists, drawing was a key activity of their training and practice, and good draftsmanship was regarded as a prerequisite for good painting.
 Particularly in Florence, drawing was regarded as the unifying practice of all the arts, embodying the fundamental concept of design (Disegno in Italian means both drawing and design, and bears a more complex meaning in art, involving both the ability to make the drawing and the intellectual capacity to invent the design).
 Because of this, Florence had a reputation for producing “universal” artists – those who had mastered multiple disciplines – science, painting, sculpture, and architecture, such as Michelangelo, DaVinci, Raphel and Bramante.